If your Discord server has gone big enough for you to manage alone, you can assign a moderator role to any member to help you.

 - Select the “Create My Own” option.

-- Enter the name, and upload a picture for your server.
+- Upload a picture for your server.

-- Tap on the “Create” button.
+- Tap on the “Create server” button.

 In this way, your server will be created.
 You can make voice and text channels for different topics and themes.
 You can also invite your Discord friends to join your server.